siljawalenius/siljawalenius/README.md

 📫 How to reach me: My <a href = "https://www.siljawalenius.com/" > portfolio </a>, or instagram (@siljawalenius)

-⚡ Fun fact: I'm currently training to become a yoga teacher! 🧘‍♀️
+⚡ Fun fact: I'm currently learning to make my own candles

 🔮 Next Up...
 I'm headed to Delft for an exchange term! ✨